SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie closes her eyes and takes in a deep breath, holding it in for a few seconds before releasing it slowly.
 Her eyes fall upon the list lying abandoned on the ground, all but one item checked off.

 "I'll get help when I need to, okay?
 But I don't need it right now.
 I can't.
-Pinkie doesn't need help, she's the one who's always there when others need help.
+Pinkie doesn't need help, she's the one who's always there when others need her.
 So that's who I'll be for as long as I can."
 She picks the list up and brushes it off.
 "Now, if you don't mind, I have a smile to check."

-She looks back up to the mirror into her own eyes, framed by her own bright pink fur and poofy mane.
+She looks back up to the mirror and into her own eyes, framed by her own bright pink fur and poofy mane.
 She tilts her head to one side, observing her reflection matching her.
 She smiles widely at the mirror.

 Her reflection smiles back.

 Spotting a glint in the mirror, Pinkie raises a hoof to her eye and brushes away a single tear.
-She turns her gaze back down to her list and, with a swish of her mane, checks off the final item of her list.
+She turns her gaze back down to her list and, with a swish of her mane, checks off the final item.
 She lets out a tired breath and turns around, trotting towards the bathroom door.

-She flicks the light switch, and right before closing the door, she spares a final glance to the mirror on the other side.
+She flicks the light switch and, right before closing the door, she spares a final glance to the mirror on the other side.
 A pair of reddened, dull blue eyes stare back tiredly at her.

 *"Talk to you again tomorrow night."*